Best solar panel deals for UK homes — June 2026

 • Sound roof condition with enough usable area

-• Homeowners looking to reduce electricity imports
+• Homeowners looking to cut electricity imports as the cap rises

 May need extra checks